 NHS organisations should regularly undertake disaggregated spend reviews to prevent and detect vulnerabilities to fraud in NHS contracts.
 The frequency of the contract review meetings should be determined using a risk-based approach; taking into account factors such as the contract's value (low or high), size and risk for fraud to occur.
-This should be a defined process that is documented in a Standard Operating Procedures (SOP)/policy.
+This should be a defined process that is documented in a clear policy and standard operating procedure (SOP).